kzafeir/kzafeir.github.io/_publications/2025-hallucination-detection-image-inpainting.md

 ---
-title: "Hallucination Detection in Image Inpainting"
+title: "A Framework for Detecting and Quantifying Hallucinations in Remote Sensing Image Inpainting"
 collection: publications
 category: in_preparation
 permalink: /publication/2025-hallucination-detection-image-inpainting
-excerpt: 'Novel architecture for identifying and quantifying hallucinations in image inpainting'
+excerpt: 'A framework for detecting and quantifying hallucinations in remote sensing image inpainting, achieving 87% accuracy in identification and 66% in quantification.'
 date: 2025-01-01
-venue: 'IEEE (In Preparation)'
+venue: 'IEEE Transactions on Geoscience & Remote Sensing (In Preparation)'
 paperurl: '/files/IEEE_Hallucination_Detection.pdf'
-citation: 'Zafeirakis, K., & Tsagkatakis, G. (2025). &quot;Hallucination Detection in Image Inpainting.&quot; <i>IEEE</i>.
+citation: 'Zafeirakis, K., & Tsagkatakis, G. (2025). &quot;A Framework for Detecting and Quantifying Hallucinations in Remote Sensing Image Inpainting.&quot; <i>IEEE Transactions on Geoscience & Remote Sensing</i>.
 In Preparation.'
 ---

-This paper presents a novel architecture designed to identify and quantify hallucinations in image inpainting systems.
-Building upon advanced computer vision techniques, the work addresses a critical challenge in generative image models: detecting when inpainting algorithms produce artifacts or unrealistic content that deviates from the original image context.
+This paper presents a framework designed to detect and quantify hallucinations in remote sensing image inpainting systems.
+Building upon advanced computer vision techniques, the work addresses a critical challenge in generative image models for remote sensing applications: detecting when inpainting algorithms produce artifacts or unrealistic content that deviates from the original image context.

 A novel architecture has been developed for hallucination detection specifically within remote sensing image inpainting, offering a unique and unprecedented capability.
 This architecture leverages sophisticated deep learning components, including Vision Transformers (ViT), fine-tuned image classifiers, and Class Activation Maps (CAMs), to analyze and identify inconsistencies in inpainted regions, thereby providing a new means of evaluating model reliability.